 Note for students from other academic institutions: One Penn c.u. is generally considered to be equivalent to three semester hours when transferred to another institution.

 Spanish 212, as taught in Madrid, is an advanced-level language course that emphasizes the acquisition of the tools necessary for successful oral and written expression in Spanish.
 These tools include a solid foundation in the major points of Spanish grammar, an ample vocabulary, control of the mechanics of the language (spelling, punctuation, etc.) and a solid understanding of the role of grammar in effective oral and written communication.

 Spanish Culture and Civilization

-A general introduction to the study of Spanish culture.
-This course is designed to help students understand the historical foundations of contemporary Spanish society, its values and its institutions.
-The focus is on the principal events of Spanish history and the development of political and social institutions from the Middle Ages to the present, with special emphasis on the major artistic and literary milestones that have marked the Spanish cultural legacy.
-Through this historical overview, students will also refine their knowledge of the physical and cultural geography of Spain.
+A general introduction to the study of Spanish culture, this course is designed to help students understand the historical foundations of contemporary Spanish society, its values and its institutions.
+The focus is on the main events of Spanish history and the origins and continuity of social and political institutions from pre-modern Spain to the beginning of the modern era.

 Students live with Spanish families in order to experience full linguistic and cultural immersion.
-Housing is prearranged by a local coordinator, and all students will be asked to complete a host family accommodation form to list any special dietary needs or allergies.
+Housing is prearranged by a local coordinator and all students are asked to complete a host family accommodation form to list any special dietary needs or allergies.
 Breakfast and dinner are included.